 CloverDX has built in data quality features to clean your data before you move it to your new system.
 Perform basic checks such as validating emails or phone numbers, flagging missing values or checking data conforms to defined rules is simple with built-in components that are fully customizable.

-Eliminating dirty data as part of your migration process not only improves your overall data quality, but also helps reduce storage costs (as you no longer have to pay to store redundant or duplicate data), and can speed up your processing times.Case Study: Migrating Legacy Data
+Eliminating dirty data as part of your data migration plan not only improves your overall data quality, but also helps reduce storage costs (as you no longer have to pay to store redundant or duplicate data), and can speed up your processing times.Case Study: Migrating Legacy Data

 Automate your error handling by exporting any values that don’t conform to your rules, and define repeatable processes to fix errors and return cleaner data to your systems.Managing Bad Data: 5 Things You Need To Know